Southampton-RSG/2015-09-17-southampton/novice/shell/04-loop.md

 When the shell sees the keyword `for`, it knows it is supposed to repeat a command (or group of commands) once for each thing in a list.
-In this case, the list is the two filenames.
+In this case, the list is the three filenames.
 Each time through the loop,
 the name of the thing currently being operated on is assigned to the **variable** called `filename`.
 Inside the loop,
 we get the variable's value by putting `$` in front of it:
-`$filename` is `basilisk.dat` the first time through the loop, `unicorn.dat` the second, and so on.
+`$filename` is `basilisk.dat` the first time through the loop, `minotaur.dat` the second, `unicorn.dat` the third, and so on.

 By using the dollar sign we are telling the shell interpreter to treat